 In the wake of all the first season’s events, Nana finds herself questioning her own worldview because she realizes what she’s been doing doesn’t make any sense.
 She was raised by her father figure Tatsumi Tsuruoka to believe that all Talented were really monsters in disguise, but that belief was challenged by the existence of good-natured Talented.

 She became genuine friends with Michiru only to have that friend die for her sake.
-And since Tsuruoka ensured Michiru was dead with a double-tap to the head it’s pretty obvious who the true villain is in this story.
+And then Tsuruoka secretly ensures Michiru is dead with a double-tap to the head so it becomes pretty obvious who the true villain is in this story.

 Manipulated by Tsuruoka once again, Nana is motivated for a time to go back on the Talented hunt based on the false belief that the Council will save Michiru’s life if Nana continues to follow orders.
 Nana will be facing off against a student who can control gravity and some superpowered twins.